Dog and a kitten in an Easter basket

 5. Foreign Body Ingestion

-Dogs may eat non-food items such as wrappers, plushies or plastic toy eggs over the easter period.
-This may then lead to a gastrointestinal upsets or blockages, or may cause choking on small items which they cannot chew.
+Dogs may eat non-food items such as wrappers, plushies, or plastic toy eggs during the Easter period.
+This may then lead to gastrointestinal upsets or blockages, or may cause choking on small items that they cannot chew.

 Rabbit sleeping in an Easter vase